Stupid Things About “An Adventure in Space and Time”

 1. “This is the BBC.
 The following programme is based on actual events.
 It is important to remember, however, that you can't rewrite history, not one line.
 Except, perhaps, when you embark on An Adventure in Space And Time”, In other words, it's largely a fiction, and it shows.

 2. OK, let's get this out of the way at the start: although Hartnell did indeed have arteriosclerosis, it was not diagnosed until some time after he left the programme.
-The idea that Hartnell's illness made it impossible for him to continue in the show is largely a myth spread about by the Innes Lloyd administration to excuse the fact that they sacked him.
+The idea that Hartnell's illness made it impossible for him to continue in the show is largely a myth spread about by the Innes Lloyd administration to cover the fact they got rid of him through constructive dismissal.

 3. Arteriosclerosis can, depending on which arteries are affected, cause memory loss and symptoms of vascular dementia.
-However, there is no real indication as to what extent this was actually affecting Hartnell at the time; indeed, the number of "Billy fluffs" actually decreases in later serials, and when playing the Abbot of Amboise in "The Massacre", Hartnell is near word-perfect.
-What is rather more certain is that he wasn't getting on with the production team, and, as the last member of the original cast and crew, was starting to believe that he was the most powerful person on the programme.
+However, there is no real indication as to what extent this was actually affecting Hartnell at the time; indeed, a number of "Billy fluffs" were written into the scripts.
+What is rather more certain is that he wasn't getting on with the producer John Wiles, and, as the last member of the original cast and crew, was starting to believe that he was the most powerful person on the programme.

-4. Mind you, Innes Lloyd and his entire team have been written out of this story, so perhaps it's a form of revenge.
+4. Mind you, both John Wiles and Innes Lloyd have been written out of this story, so perhaps it's a form of revenge.

 5. Barnes Common, where Hartnell approaches a police box at night in his car, is a nod to David Whitaker's novelisation Doctor Who in an Exciting Adventure With The Daleks, in which Ian meets Barbara, Susan and the Doctor at this particular location.